Khadeeejah/Technical-Writing/ckzsycw0x007t9ss123rydbzr.md

 ### Fixed Size Byte

 Fixed-size byte arrays contain a sequence of bytes.
 The length of the array must always be specified in the type declaration.
-They are declared in the following way bytes1, bytes2, bytes3 all the way up to bytes32. byte is an alias for bytes1.
+They are declared in the following order: bytes 1, bytes 2, bytes 3, all the way up to bytes 32.
+A byte is an alias for bytes.
 You can use your regular boolean operators, comparison operators, and bitwise operators on this type too. for example,

 ```plaintext
 bytes1 public testBytes = "W";